Caregiver Background Check: Full Guide (Run One Now In Seconds)

 DIY Background Checks

-For those that elect to do a background check without using a professional service, the results are often far quicker for a variety of reasons.
+For those who elect to do a background check without using a professional service, the results are often far quicker for a variety of reasons.
 The biggest reason for a quicker turnaround time is due to the fact that there are only so many databases and records that are publicly available.

 State and Local criminal history checks can be completed in as little as a few hours and up to a few days depending on how the records are being gathered.
 However, it’s important to consider the added fees when performing the search.
 Each database and record request will come with a fee, and these can add up if more than one state is involved.
 The same is true for the time frame.